Under Pressure To Balance Cost Reduction With Quality Office Services? 10 Reasons To Contact OyezTeamMay 2, 2013

 - Reduced workloads – Improved accuracy and increased automation reduces the workloads associated with handling invoices and addressing supplier queries.
 Internal staff are no longer required to carry out data entry tasks and are therefore free to focus on core activities.

 - Increased processing and payment speed – Automation of the invoice capture, routing and approval process provides a significant reduction in invoice processing times and increases on-time payment levels.

 - Improved supplier relationships – Improved data and accuracy improves communication and reduce invoice disputes and payment status queries.
 Faster processing and payment timescales benefit both parties and offers opportunities strategic trade discount negotiations.

 - Eco Improvements – E-invoicing is paperless, significantly reducing the paper and ink and wastage associated with the delivery and processing of paper based invoices.
 Delivery and transportation fuel costs are rendered obsolete and the physical space required for storing paper invoices is drastically reduced.

 - Improved compliance – E-invoicing standardizes the e-invoicing process for buyers and suppliers and in the UK can be fully tax/VAT compliant.
 Many 3rd party e-invoicing systems are tax compliant across the European Union reducing the need for specialist tax expertise.

-If you are looking to increase e-invoicing compliance across your supply chain then contact our Tail Management team today.
+If you are looking to increase e-invoicing compliance across your supply chain then contact us today.